willluk/DataLantern-Public/README.md

-# DataLantern-Public-API
+# DataLantern-Public
 ========================

-Public repository of API into the Data Lantern Open Data ecosystem
+Public repository of APIs, docs, and other public resources related the Data Lantern Open Data ecosystem